 How we can help

 At iDentity Orthodontics, retainers are personalized to each patient once treatment is complete.
-If a retainer is prodding or uncomfortable in any way, Dr. Stosich can adjust the appliance for optimum fit and effectiveness.
+If a retainer is prodding or uncomfortable in any way, Dr. Spector can adjust the appliance for optimum fit and effectiveness.
 It’s our goal to equip you with a retainer that will comfortably preserve your beautifully aligned teeth.

 Has orthodontic relapse notably shifted your teeth and your retainer no longer fits?
 Don’t panic- contact us.
-Dr. Stosich, who is nationally regarded as a leader in patient care, administers solutions that are conducive to an adult’s busy lifestyle and aesthetic demands.
+Dr. Spector, who is nationally regarded as a leader in patient care, administers solutions that are conducive to an adult’s busy lifestyle and aesthetic demands.
 Our popular adult treatments include Invisalign, low-profile braces and lingual braces.
 In smaller cases of relapse, a brief orthodontic “tuneup” with Invisalign is all that’s necessary.

 Contact us to learn more. iDentity Orthodontics is a trusted source of pediatric and adult orthodontics in the Kenilworth, Grayslake, Skokie, Round Lake and Wilmette areas.

 © 2014 Identity Orthodontics.
 Authorization to post is granted, with the stipulation that Identity Orthodontics is credited as sole source.
-Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.
+Linking to other sites from ther document is strictly prohibited, with the exception of herein imbedded links.